 Swami, Viren and Maakip, Ismail and Sinniah, Dhachayani and Pillai, Subash K. and Subramaniam, Ponnusamy and Kannan, Kumaraswami and Furnham, Adrian (2008) Attitudes toward the use and role of mobile telephony: a comparison of East and West Malaysia.
 Journal of Mobile Multimedia, 4 (2). pp. 149-162.
 ISSN 1550-4646Full text not available from this repository.

 This study examined lay beliefs and attitudes toward mobile telephony using the Mobile Phone Questionnaire.
 A total of 214 participants in West (Peninsular) Malaysia and 211 participants in East Malaysia responded to a series of statements relating to the use and role of mobile phones.
 Results suggested that mobile phone ownership and use in both samples was widespread.
 A factor analysis of 25 items on the Mobile Phone Questionnaire revealed three factors relating to (1) the social effects of mobile phones; (2) the life-changing effects of mobile phones, and; (3) the convenience and safety conferred by mobile phones.
 There were cultural differences on Factors 1 and 2, with East Malaysians more strongly endorsing these factors.
 Explanations for these differences are discussed in conclusion.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||06 May 2009 09:23|